mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
+Version 3.3.2: Another potential crash-bug in the spotter fixed, make the pit limiter detection stuff work when opponent data arrays get jumbled up in the shared memory.
+No new sound pack for this version.

-Version 3.3.1: Added better error checking to spotter; made locking detection less sensitive.
+Version 3.3.1: Added better error checking to spotter.
 No new sound pack for this version.

 Version 3.3.0: Added separate damage thresholds for different car components; fixed fuel usage tracking in RaceRoom; disable pit detection on rolling starts; added first cut of brake locking and wheel spinning detection; added a load of driver names for online races.
 The version requires a new sound pack.